 6. No local keyword targets

-Perhaps every business owner would target generic keywords like “best pizzeria” or “top law office” to rank.
+Perhaps every business owner would target generic keywords like “best physiotherapist” or “top law office” to rank.
 And so, if you’re new in the industry, chances are it will take you ages to earn good organic search visibility.

 Forget about popular keywords.
 Using a location keyword or phrase like “best podiatrist in Melbourne” or “top law office in Sydney” lets you target a buy-ready audience.